MohamadsFakih/TechX/README.md

 ## Settings Screen
  In this page the user can:-
  - Update their personal info.
+(Not implemented yet)
- - Check payment history
+ - Track your orders (Not implemented yet)
  - Add or remove credit cards
  - Contact the support team
  - View the FAQ